 There are numerous methods to clean and disinfect floors, and among them, a steam mop is the best way to get rid of germs and viruses.
 It delivers a neat and tidy surface with the help of its hot and pressurized steam.

-Can You Use a Steam Mop on Engineered Hardwood Floors?
+Can You Use a Steam Mop for Cleaning Wooden Floors?

 Variety of top quality steam cleaners and steam mops are available for this purpose.
 Some of them claim that they are mostly made for cleaning hardwood floors.